ml-archive/guidelines/README.md

  - Interactors are a must for small isolated pieces of work.
 Have them do one task only and test that.
  - Every model should have a Repository for CRUD'ing over disk/network
  - Keep Presenters as small as possible and try to make then be the connection between interactors and the view.
+ - Use Dagger to maintain your object instantiation in a central place.
+This becomes even more important in larger projects.

 ### Stack